Santa Rita Jail: History and facilities

 The original Santa Rita Jail opened in 1947 as a replacement for Alameda's County Prison Farm.
 It was built on 1000 acres of Camp Shoemaker, a World War II naval base near the current site.
 By 1983, overcrowding had become an issue, and plans were established for the construction of the current $172 million facility, which opened in 1989.
-Funding for the jail's construction was obtained through state bonds as well as local county matching funds.
+Funding for the jail's construction was obtained through state bonds and local county matching funds.

 The current 113 acre facility is laid out in a modern decentralized "campus" design, similar to many modern prisons, one-half mile long by one-quarter mile wide.
-The facility has 18 separate, self-contained housing units, a "core" building containing central booking, release and administration, and a service building containing the laundry, commissary, kitchen and warehouses.
+The facility has 18 separate, self-contained housing units, a "core" building containing central booking, release, and administration, and a service building containing the laundry, commissary, kitchen, and warehouses.

 Santa Rita is rated to house up to 3,489 people, making it as large or larger than many California state prisons.
-It is the third largest jail in California and the fifth largest in the United States, and is considered a "mega-jail".
-An automatic robotic cart system moves all meals, laundry, commissary items, supplies and garbage through the jail, allowing maximal restriction of prisoner movement throughout the facility.
-A 1.2 megawatt peak-power solar array was installed in Spring 2002 on the roofs of the housing units, supplying nearly one half of the jail's power demand during daylight hours.
-In May 2006, the Chevron Energy Solutions deployed a 1-megawatt fuel cell system that generates 8,000,000 kWh of electricity and 1.4 e6Btu of waste heat (50% and 18% of Jail's needs, respectively) from natural gas.
+It is the third-largest jail in California and the fifth-largest in the United States, and is considered a "megajail".
+An automatic robotic cart system moves all meals, laundry, commissary items, supplies, and garbage through the jail, allowing maximal restriction of prisoner movement throughout the facility.
+A 1.2-megawatt peak-power solar array was installed in spring 2002 on the roofs of the housing units, supplying nearly one-half of the jail's power demand during daylight hours.
+In May 2006, Chevron Energy Solutions deployed a 1-megawatt fuel cell system that generates 8,000,000 kWh of electricity and 1.4 e6Btu of waste heat (50% and 18% of jail's needs, respectively) from natural gas.

 Inmate conditions

 Santa Rita Jail became known for dangerous conditions for inmates.
 At least 68 inmates died between 2011 and 2020, largely from suicides and overdoses.
 An investigation by KTVU found that for the years 2014-2019, Santa Rita Jail's death rate was 50% higher than Los Angeles County (13.6 to 8.9 deaths per 1,000 inmates) and was the highest in the Bay Area.
-The investigation noted that the use of isolated confinement exacerbated mental health issues and may have driven more inmates to suicide.
+The investigation noted that the use of isolated confinement exacerbated mental-health issues and may have driven more inmates to suicide.

-In 2018, inmates filed a lawsuit alleging insufficient mental health care.
-A US Department of Justice report released April 2021 found that the jail had become the county's largest provider of mental health services, and that its inadequate provision of care of inmates constituted a violation of their civil rights.
-In February 2022, a federal judge approved a settlement calling for improved mental health services and staffing, to the objections of some inmates and advocacy groups.
+In 2018, inmates filed a lawsuit alleging insufficient mental-health care.
+A US Department of Justice report released April 2021 found that the jail had become the county's largest provider of mental-health services, and that its inadequate provision of care of inmates constituted a violation of their civil rights.
+In February 2022, a federal judge approved a settlement calling for improved mental-health services and staffing, to the objections of some inmates and advocacy groups.
 The US Department of Justice would monitor the settlement for six years.